whg-training/statistics-course/Statistical_modelling/Introduction/practicals/warmup/estimating an allele frequency.md

 **Question.** How much do you trust these estimates?
 Do you trust them all as much as each other?
 Why?

 This course is all about handling uncertainty.
-We want to know, not just what a good estimate is, but also how uncertain we are about that estimate.
-This is what statistical models are for.
+We want to know **both** a good estimate, and how uncertain that estimate is.
+This is what statistical models are for!

 Let's focus on a single population first - say Tanzania: